Stacey Adelman, M.Ed.Registered Psychologist (#807)

-In August 2002, she completed a Master of Education in the Department of Educational Psychology in the area of Special Education at the University of Victoria.
+In August 2002, Stacey completed a Master of Education in the Department of Educational Psychology in the area of Special Education at the University of Victoria.
 In May 1996, she earned a Bachelor of Education (Distinction) in the Elementary Program at the University of Regina.
 She also completed the requirements for Non-Categorical Resource Teaching Certification in August 1997 at the University of Regina.

 While employed as a registered psychologist at the Regina Catholic School Division and in private practice, she provided counselling and conducted psycho-educational assessments for children and adults.
-She has consulted and lead team meetings with parents, administrators, teachers, teacher assistants and a variety of support professionals.
+She has consulted and led team meetings with parents, administrators, teachers, teacher assistants and a variety of support professionals.

-Stacey has experience teaching both in the special education setting, and in the regular classroom.
+Stacey has experience teaching both in the special education setting and in the regular classroom.
 She has provided instructional programming for the cognitive, social and physical development for students with a wide range of special needs including Autism, Downs Syndrome, Learning Disabilities, Oppositional Defiance Disorder, ADHD, Visual Impairment, Hearing Impairment, and Fetal Alcohol Spectrum Disorder.
-She provided programming for individuals dealing with emotional, physical and sexual abuse.
+She provided programming for people dealing with emotional, physical and sexual abuse.

-My work in psychology and education is inspired by
+My work in psychology and education is inspired by my youngest brother, Joshua.

 Joshua loved life and was committed to achieving his potential, despite the challenges he sometimes faced.
 From a young age, I learned the power of a holistic, collaborative approach to supporting Joshua meet his potential, and as his sister, I was honoured to be a part of his team.